vipulrai91/vipulrai91_pages_backup/_posts/2020-03-18-sgd_example_using_fasi_ai.md

 x[:,0].uniform_(-1.,1)

-Returns a tensor where x[:,0] is radom number between -1. and 1
+Returns a tensor where x[:,0] is random number between -1. and 1

 x[:5]
 ```